glouppe/info8006-introduction-to-ai/lecture11.md

 ## Environments for AGI?

-For the emergence of generally intelligent creatures, we presumably need environments that **incentivize** the emergence of a *cognitive toolkit* (attention, memory, knowledge representation, reasoning, emotions, forward simulation, skill acquisition, ...).
+For the emergence of generally intelligent creatures, environments should **incentivize** the emergence of a *cognitive toolkit* (attention, memory, knowledge representation, reasoning, emotions, forward simulation, skill acquisition, ...).

 .center.width-80[![](figures/lec11/envs.png)]